Bryan-GTZ/Project_1_MS_Classifiers/README.md

-# # Project 1: Machine Learning Classifiers
+# Project 1: Machine Learning Classifiers
+## By: Bryan Gutierrez and Zach Lanter

 ## Introduction
 This project explores and compares the linear machine learning classifiers we went over in class on and teseted them on the **UCI Adult Income dataset**.
 Our goal is to predict whether an individual’s income is over \$50K per year based on demographic and employment attributes.